Split infinitive: Principal objections to the split infinitive

 Objections to the split infinitive fall into three categories, of which only the first is accorded any credence by linguists.

 The descriptivist objection

 One of the earliest arguments against the split infinitive, expressed by an anonymous contributor to the New-England Magazine in 1834, was based on the impression that it was not an observable feature of English as used by "good authors."
 Henry Alford, in his Plea for the Queen's English in 1864 went further, stating that use of the "split infinitive" was "a practice entirely unknown to English speakers and writers."

-In principle there is a consensus that language teachers should advise on usage on the basis of what is observed to be current practice in the language.
-If the early critics of the construction did not observe it to be usual in (the prestige variety of) English as they knew it, their advice was legitimate.
-However it would be difficult to argue that way today, as the split infinitive has become very common.
+In principle, there is a consensus that language teachers should advise on proper usage on the basis of what is observed to be current practice in the language.
+If the early critics of the construction did not observe it to be usual in (the prestige variety of) English as they knew it, their advice to avoid it was legitimate.
+However it would be difficult to argue that way today, as the split infinitive has become very common. ('Commonness', here, being used in both of its primary senses.)